mschoeffmann/docker-swarmbase/README.md

 - Create DNS entries `swarmbase.example.com` and `*.swarmbase.example.com` (wildcard)
   pointing to your server's IP address
 - Start up the server and log in as root

+*The wildcard DNS provides an easy way of adding Stacks later (like mystack.swarmbase.example.com).
+If a wildcard DNS entry is not possible, make sure you create at least `grafana.swarmbase.example.com` and `portainer.swarmbase.example.com`.*

 ### Updating the server
 ```bash